Center of Excellence in Urology & Men's Health

 Suitable Candidates

-• Men who have completed their families and seek permanent contraception.
+• Men who have completed their families and want a permanent, worry-free contraception method.

-• Couples seeking the most effective birth control method.
+• Couples seeking the most effective and safest long-term birth control option.

-• Men who understand the procedure is intended to be permanent.
+• Men who fully understand and accept that vasectomy is intended to be a permanent decision.

 1

 Mild discomfort and swelling.
-Ice and rest recommended.
+Ice packs and rest recommended.
+Avoid heavy lifting.

 2